 - A5: DC Pro Sports Report was started in 2006 as a side project for two Redskins fans who wanted to write about the Washington Wizards, Washington Capitals and Washington Nationals, as well as the local pro football team.
 Our NFL Mock Draft Database got us a lot of attention from football fans and the site grew from there.
 The site is intended for people who love the DC teams, but want coverage and commentary that is critical and even-handed.
 We make no bones about the fact that we root for the home teams, but we cater to fans that want to hear the bad as well as the good.
 And there has been plenty of bad to write about recently.

-Topics: DC Pro Sports Report
+Tags: DC Pro Sports Report